GlyndenOpSec/AI-Prompts/README.md

 # AI-Prompts
 *A curated collection of prompt architectures, behavioral scaffolds, and AI evaluation tools.*

-This repository supports the ideas explored in my article, [“The Most Accurate AI Prompts—According to AI...”](https://www.linkedin.com/pulse/most-accurate-ai-promptsaccording-glynden-breen-oefbc), where I stayed up way too late and when down an AI Rabbit Hole.
+This repository supports the ideas explored in my article, [“The Most Accurate AI Prompts—According to AI...”](https://www.linkedin.com/pulse/most-accurate-ai-promptsaccording-glynden-breen-oefbc), where I stayed up way too late and went down an AI Rabbit Hole.

 ---

 ## 🧠 What This Is

 --AI speak--
-<br>This is not a prompt list—it’s a **design lab** for building and testing prompt structures that produce consistent, interpretable, and high-performance outputs.
+This is not a prompt list—it’s a **design lab** for building and testing prompt structures that produce consistent, interpretable, and high-performance outputs.
 It includes:

 - Autonomous reasoning loops
 - Universal prompt scaffolds
 - Behavioral alignment patterns
 - Prompt compression and optimization
 - Comparative prompt performance analysis

 --Human translation--
-<br>Me, fucking around too much...
+Me, fucking around too much...

 ---